This policy applies to students who reside in campus housing, defined as Hillside Suites North, South, and West.

 Official notification procedures for missing persons

 a.
 Any individual on campus who has information that a residential student may be a missing person must contact a member of the residence life staff within that student’s residence hall as soon as possible.
-Residence life staff will then notify the vice president of student development.
+Residence life staff will then notify the vice president of student development and chief diversity officer.
 Note: If a commuter student is believed missing, the reporting person should immediately notify local law enforcement authorities.
 The campus safety office will assist outside agencies with these investigations as requested.

 b.
 Residence life staff and the campus safety officer will gather information about the residential student from the reporting person and from the student’s acquaintances (description, clothes last worn, where student might be, who student might be with, vehicle description, information about the physical and mental well being of the student, an up-to-date photograph, class schedule, etc.).
 Appropriate campus staff will be notified to aid in the search for the student.

 c.
-If the above actions are unsuccessful in locating the student within four hours of the report or it is apparent immediately that the student is a missing person (e.g., witnessed abduction), the vice president of student development will contact the Jamestown Police Department to report the student as a missing person and the local law enforcement agency will take over the investigation.
+If the above actions are unsuccessful in locating the student within four hours of the report or it is apparent immediately that the student is a missing person (e.g., witnessed abduction), the vice president of student development and chief diversity officer will contact the Jamestown Police Department to report the student as a missing person and the local law enforcement agency will take over the investigation.

 d.
-No later than 24 hours after determining that a residential student is missing, the vice president of student development, or her designee, will notify the emergency contact (for students 18 and older) or the parent/guardian (for students under the age of 18) that the student is believed to be missing.
+No later than 24 hours after determining that a residential student is missing, the vice president of student development and chief diversity officer, or her designee, will notify the emergency contact (for students 18 and older) or the parent/guardian (for students under the age of 18) that the student is believed to be missing.

 Campus communications about missing students